Calling all alumni!

-Ellen is a second grade special education teacher and a part-time consultant for a child welfare organization in New York City.
-She earned her bachelor’s degree from Amherst College and her Masters in Social Work at Columbia University.
-She will receive her Masters in Education from Bank Street College in 2012.
+Ellen is a fifth grade teacher at a charter school in the Bronx, New York.
+She earned her bachelor’s degree from Amherst College, her Masters in Social Work at Columbia University and her Masters in Education from Bank Street College.

 Ellen’s favorite memories include Monday Morning Sing and cross-grade lunch dates at The Island School.
 She is grateful for her education at The Island School because it emphasized “experience and inquiry rather than testing and memorization.”
 She says, “When I teach children now, I try to hold my excitement about learning close and make my lessons relevant, accessible and curiosity-provoking.”
 Ellen’s past work running a home for teenage girls convinced her of the close connection between social work and education, and she plans to train teachers in the basics of social work.

 Ellen’s idea of success is multifaceted: making a difference in the lives of others, achieving balance, striving for improvement, and being strong and dependable in difficult situations.
-She enjoys running with her dog, playing basketball, traveling and volunteering.
+She enjoys running with her dog, playing basketball and volunteering.